AliSheikhAttar/Cheat/BPF/Security_/Security_tools.md

 23:39:18    23437 sudo   0      setresuid     ruid=0 euid=0 suid=0                (0)
 [...]
 ```
-This shows a sudo(8) command that was changing a UID from 1000 to 0 and the various syscalls it
+This shows a sudo command that was changing a UID from 1000 to 0 and the various syscalls it
 used to do this.
-Logins via sshd(8) can also be seen via setuids(8), as they also change the UID.
+Logins via sshd can also be seen via setuids, as they also change the UID.
 The columns include:
 - UID: The user ID before the setuid call.
 - SYSCALL: The syscall name.